Tyrone Power

 Tyrone Edmund Power III (May 5, 1914 – November 15, 1958) was an American actor.
 From the 1930s to the 1950s, Power appeared in dozens of films, often in swashbuckler roles or romantic leads.
 His better-known films include Jesse James, The Mark of Zorro, Marie Antoinette, Blood and Sand, The Black Swan, Prince of Foxes, Witness for the Prosecution, The Black Rose, and Captain from Castile.
 Power's own favorite film among those in which he starred was Nightmare Alley.

 Though largely a matinee idol in the 1930s and early 1940s and known for his striking good looks, Power starred in films in a number of genres, from drama to light comedy.
-In the 1950s he began placing limits on the number of films he would make in order to devote more time to theater productions.
+In the 1950s he placed limits on the number of films he would take in order to devote more time to theater productions.
 He received his biggest accolades as a stage actor in John Brown's Body and Mister Roberts.
 Power died from a heart attack at the age of 44 in Madrid, Spain.

 Early life and education

-Power was born in Cincinnati, Ohio, on March 5, 1914, the son of Helen Emma "Patia" (née Reaume) and the English-born American stage and screen actor Tyrone Power Sr., often known by his first name "Fred".
-Power was descended from a long Irish theatrical line going back to his great-grandfather, the Irish actor and comedian Tyrone Power (1797–1841).
-Tyrone Power's sister, Ann Power, was born in 1915, after the family moved to California.
-His mother was Roman Catholic, and her ancestry included the French-Canadian Reaume family and French from Alsace-Lorraine.
-Through his paternal great-grandmother, Anne Gilbert, Power was related to the actor Laurence Olivier; through his paternal grandmother, stage actress Ethel Lavenu, he was related by marriage to author Evelyn Waugh; and through his father's first cousin, Norah Emily Gorman Power, he was related to the theatrical director Sir (William) Tyrone Guthrie, the first director of the Stratford Festival in Canada and the Guthrie Theater in Minneapolis, Minnesota.
+Power was born in Cincinnati, Ohio, on May 5, 1914, the son of Helen Emma "Patia" (née Reaume) and the English-born American stage and screen actor Tyrone Power Sr. Power was descended from a long Irish theatrical line going back to his great-grandfather, the Irish actor born in Waterford, Ireland and comedian Tyrone Power (1797–1841).
+His sister, Ann Power, was born in 1915 after the family moved to California.
+Their mother was Roman Catholic, and her ancestry included the French-Canadian Reaume family and French from Alsace-Lorraine.
+Through his paternal great-grandmother, Anne Gilbert, Power was related to the actor Laurence Olivier; through his paternal grandmother, stage actress Ethel Lavenu, he was related by marriage to author Evelyn Waugh; and through his father's first cousin, Norah Emily Gorman Power, he was related to the theatrical director Sir Tyrone Guthrie, the first director of the Stratford Festival in Canada and the Guthrie Theater in Minneapolis, Minnesota.

-Power went to Cincinnati-area Catholic schools and graduated from Purcell High School in 1931.
-Upon his graduation, he opted to join his father to learn what he could about acting from one of the stage's most respected actors.
+Power went to Cincinnati-area Catholic schools and graduated from Purcell High School in 1931, at which time he opted to join his father to learn acting from one of the stage's most respected actors.